 must unless you have a small room you can gate off.
 But you want their

 area to be compact, not leaving much to choose from for potty business

 area.
 That's why these playpens are ideal.
 You can find this exact playpen in our store.
 An investment worth every penny!
 When your puppy is fully trained, you will be able to put the playpen away and use for future purposes, like camping etc.

 Our adult Maltese are fully potty trained to go outside.
-Our male, who is a teacup, also goes on a puppy pad when he can't hold it due to us being gone for over five hours.
+Our male also goes on a puppy pad when he can't hold it due to us being gone if over five hours.
 Which isn't very often.
 But, If you adopt a puppy from us, it will be started on puppy pad training, which starts at birth here.
 We have a fine tuned process in making sure our puppies "know the rules."
 It is highly suggested for you to continue puppy pad training until your puppies bladder has matured, and then if you wish to train for outside potty, gradually move your pads towards the door until they also/only use outside methods.

 You should begin housebreaking your puppy as soon as you bring it home.
 Once bad habits are allowed they are harder to break.
 Decide whether you are going to train you puppy to go indoors, outdoors or a combination of both before bringing him home.
 Inside training is favored because you don't have to worry about your puppy getting wet, dirty or soiling his white coat if the weather is bad.
 Indoors, you can paper train, puppy pad train, or even litter box train.
 But have puppy pads or a litter box ready for when you get home with puppy so you don't have to fumble around.

 Indoor training is recommended for Maltese especially because they are tiny and have small bladders.
 Housebreaking can be very difficult, especially if not started at birth, but not impossible.
 Maltese are very smart and can be trained to go outside.
 We trained all three of our Maltese at once time and it was easier than training one dog of any other breed we have ever owned.